scriptar/sou2013rover/src/android/README.md

 http://developer.android.com/sdk/index.html

 Once installed, select the menu-option "import" and  choose "Existing Android Code Into Workspace".
 Browse to the location of the local repository, and hit "finish".
 The project should now appear within Eclipse, ready for editing.

-Currently sending console output...
-Try "tag:test" in logcat to see them...